Home of the Underdogs

 Mysterious Song screenshot

-One of the better freeware “indie” RPGs ever made, Mysterious Song is a fun console-style RPGs that features hand-drawn 2D tile graphics, rendered battle backgrounds, nice original music score, and solid gameplay.
-Take on the role of Spear, and embark on a quest to discover your true identity.
+One of the better freeware “indie” console-style RPGs ever made, Mysterious Song features hand-drawn 2D tile graphics, rendered battle backgrounds, a nice original score, and solid gameplay.
+Embark on a quest to discover your true identity.

-True to its console influence, Mysterious Song is very easy to learn and play.
+True to its console influences, Mysterious Song is very easy to learn and play.
 You can equip your party members and check their stats via a console-style menu.
-The writing is generally good, although there is a few obvious typos and awkward sentences.
-Monsters are well-coded, and battles are generally well-balanced—magic users and fighters are both essential to success.
-One of the game’s high points is the plot development, which is full of surprising twists and turns throughout the very linear mission-based structure (i.e. do X for Y to get to Z).
+The writing is generally good, although there are a few obvious typos and awkward sentences.
+Monsters are well-coded, and battles are generally well-balanced – magic users and fighters are both essential to success.
+One of the game’s high points is the plot development: it's full of surprising twists and turns throughout the very linear mission-based arc (i.e. do X for Y to get to Z).

 Reviewed by: Underdogs